pranavich18/datalayout-mass-spectrometry/README.md

 ## Space- and time-efficient data format for mass spectrometry data (OpenMS) GSOC'22

+### Coding Period Begins

+### Week1 13th to 20th June

+- Start building the MSSpectrum class with SoA datalayout.
+- Will use the current MSSPectrum class as inspiration and just work on changing the internal implementations of it's respective member functions based on the data layout policy for SoA.

 ### Schedule for 3rd Week 6th to 12th June